yaydede/Bootcamp_book/docs/04-visual.md

 ![](04-visual_files/figure-epub3/unnamed-chunk-12-1.png)<!-- -->
 ## Shiny

-`shiny` accepts user input.
-Therefore, you can make the plot design by the user.
+You can develop a `shiny` application that accepts user input for your interactive plots.
+Hence, you can make plots designed by the user.
 Because it executes an actual R code, `shiny` requires its own server.
 There are several ways to run an `shiny` app.
 A simple one is R command line.
-Or you can call it from a R Markdown document.
-Or host it at `ShinyApps.io`.

-Let's have a simple example and see its snapshot:
+Let's have a simple example and see its snapshot.
+You can run it in a script and see the interactive plot:

 ```r